 The closet contained bathrobes, slippers, and a digital safe, which was easy to use.

 Rooms offer heating but not air-conditioning, which most hotel guests won't miss.

-The city's temperatures don't get too high, and it's possible to open the windows if you'd like to get some air.
+The city's temperatures don't get too high, and it's possible to open the windows if you want air.

-Of the many beautiful spaces in Palacio del Inka, my favorite is the inner courtyard, which is open year-round.
+Of the many beautiful spaces in Palacio del Inka, my favorite is the inner courtyard open year-round.